doxa-tech/rencontredejeunesse/DOC.md

 ## Permissions

-The project use the adeia gem to manage the permissions. ([see documentation](https://github.com/JS-Tech/adeia))
+The project uses the adeia gem to manage the permissions. ([see documentation](https://github.com/JS-Tech/adeia))

 ## Testing

-The project use Cucumber and Rspec for testing.
+The project uses Cucumber and Rspec for testing.
 Both use Capybara to interact with the app.
 Cucumber uses Selenium with the headless chrome driver.
 Run the tests:
 ```
 rake cucumber